Kahearns/GBI-CaseStudy/README.md

 ## Project Scope:
-Welcome to Cyclistic, a fictional bike-share company in NYC.
-In this BI project, you’ll apply skills across BI stages: capture, analyze, and monitor.
-By the end, you'll deliver a project showcasing BI value and data maturity to potential employers.
+In this BI project, I’ll apply skills across BI stages: capture, analyze, and monitor to Cyclistic, a fictional bike-share company in NYC.

 ### Stakeholders & Team: